About the Annual Town Meeting

-The 2022 Annual Town Meeting was held on Tuesday 12th April 2022 at The View at Seaford Head, Southdown Road.
-It was an opportunity to hear from the Town Clerk Adam Chugg, on key updates and priorities for the year ahead and a chance for questions to be asked.
-This year’s agenda can be found here.
+The 2023 Annual Town Meeting was held on Tuesday 23rd May 2023 at Crossway Church, Clinton Place, Seaford.
+It was an opportunity to hear from the Town Clerk Adam Chugg, on key updates and priorities for the year ahead and a chance for questions to be asked – the full presentation can be found here – Town Clerk Town Forum Presentation.
+The agenda from this meeting can be found here.

 Large Grant Recipients

 Presentations were given from the groups that received large grants from the Town Council in 2022 – 2023: